The design of the PlayStation 5 reportedly leaked through patent drawings, featuring a much different look compared to the console’s predecessors.

 There is little doubt that the render is a potential PlayStation 5 design, due to the classification of the patent which is also where the PlayStation 4 is categorized.
 However, without official confirmation from Sony, the leak looked too good to be true.

 Matthew Stott, a game developer since 1992 and currently working as a senior artist in Codemasters, then confirmed that the leaked design was indeed for the PlayStation 5 — but not yet for the console that will ship to customers.
-In a tweet, Stott said that the device was the PlayStation 5 development kit, though there is a chance that it ends up as the final design for the console.
+In a tweet, Stott said that the device was the

 The post gained traction online, but Stott’s tweet has since been blocked from public view.
 It is unclear what happened, but it is plausible that Sony reached out to him to take down the post.